Hound’s tongue

 How to Identify

-One year old Hound’s tongue plants form a rosette with flopping leaves that resemble the shape of a dog’s tongue.
-In the second year, mature plants develop rough, hairy, wide leaves and red flowers with five petals each.
-Each flower produces four rounded-triangular seeds covered with hooked prickles.
+First year Hound’s tongue plants form a rosette with flopping leaves that resemble the shape of a dog’s tongue.
+In the second year, mature plants develop rough, hairy, wide leaves.

 Take Action